antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

   - <b>Kernel</b>/<b>Quirks</b>:
     - AppleCpuPmCfgLock / AppleXcpmCfgLock -> Interestingly, <a href="https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/issues/8">system boots even though these two patches are disabled and CFG Lock is enabled</a>.
 Patching CFGLock (or DVMT), maybe, is possible only with a <a href="https://github.com/tylernguyen/x1c6-hackintosh/blob/main/docs/BIOS.md#modding-the-bios">CH341A + SOIC programmer</a>.
 Anyway, <a href="https://github.com/digmorepaka/thinkpad-firmware-patches">there isn't any public BIOS full patch</a> (with advanced menu) available for this laptop</a>;
     - SetApfsTrimTimeout -> probably useful for my ssd that <a href="https://github.com/dortania/bugtracker/issues/192">takes more than 10s</a> to complete trim;
+  - <b>Kernel</b>/<b>Add</b>:
+    - BrcmPatchRAM, BrcmFirmwareData, AirportBrcmFixup are useful for non-native Broadcom network cards, remove if not needed;
+    - BlueToolFixup: <a href="https://github.com/acidanthera/BrcmPatchRAM/pull/12">required for Bluetooth</a> with non-native network cards in Monterey.
+In Big Sur (and older) replace with BrcmBluetoothInjector.kext;
   - <b>NVRAM</b>
     - rtc-blacklist -> for hibernation.
 You can remove the content of this entry, along with HibernationFixUp and RTCMemoryFixUp kexts, if you don't use hibernation;
     - prev-lang:kbd -> change with your language, I'm Italian so I keep it-IT:0;